permguard/permguard/site/content/docs/0.1/using-the-cli/authn/identities.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-Using the `Identities` commands, it is possible to manage identity.
+Using the `Identities` command, it is possible to manage identity.

 ```text
 This command manages identities.